mattiacolucci/Adversarial-Machine-Learning-On-Traffic-Sign-Recognition/README.md

 A library which implements ZOO and AutoZOOM attack by [Chen](https://arxiv.org/abs/1805.11770).
 ZOO attack has been implemented using the ZOO implementation provied into this library, which code is in the ```Autozoomattack``` folder of this repository.<br/>
 [Link to the library](https://github.com/IBM/Autozoom-Attack)
 - BayesOpt
-A python library which implements bayesian optimization.
+A python library which implements bayesian optimization.<br/>
 [Link to the library](https://bayesian-optimization.github.io/BayesianOptimization/quickstart.html)

 In order to use these libraries, you just need to follow the steps explained in the [Installation](#installation) part.